Why Choose A Camping Stove?

 Only Heat The Water

-These stoves Are designed to boil water.
+These stoves Are designed to boil water (and we wrote an entire guide to boiling water while camping).
 If you see any photos or videos of people using the stoves online, you will almost always see them in boiling water to cook their food.
 Or to make a nice cup of coffee or tea.

 However, this is not Necessary.